EmmaTheMartian/emmathemartian.github.io/readme.md

 # You'll need Luarocks and a few packages
 sudo apt install luarocks
 sudo luarocks install fennel
-sudo luarocks install --server=https://luarocks.org/dev seal
+sudo luarocks install seal
-# (in one command:)
+# Or all in one command:
-sudo apt install -y luarocks && sudo luarocks install fennel && sudo luarocks install --server=https://luarocks.org/dev seal
+sudo apt install -y luarocks && sudo luarocks install fennel && sudo luarocks install seal

-# Then to build the site, you can either run this...
+# Then to build the site, you can run this:
 sh build.sh
-# ...or you can manually build with this
-cd src
-seal
-mkdir -p ../build/
-mv output.html ../build/index.html
 ```